Samsung/TizenRT/external/protobuf/README.md

 # Introduce

-Protocol buffers (a.k.a. `protobuf`) is Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.
+Protocol Buffers (a.k.a. `protobuf`) is Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.
 TizenRT features a port for `protobuf` version 3.5.1, with support for C++ language.
 You can find details of `protobuf` at https://github.com/google/protobuf.

 Before you proceed with the rest of the documentation below, please note the following points: